ERA-engined Cars - Notes on Chassis Technical History and Specification

 Walker Sprint Special

-This car was built for Peter Walker by HW Motors and Leacroft of Egham, using the chassis and some components from Walker’s crashed ERA GP1, into which was fitted the 2 litre ERA engine from R10B, which Walker had used in hillclimbs and sprints during 1949.
+This car was built for Peter Walker by HW Motors and Leacroft of Egham, using the chassis and some components from Walker’s crashed ERA GP1, into which was fitted the two litre ERA engine from R10B, which Walker had used in hillclimbs and sprints during 1949.

-Motor Sport reported seeing the car at Leacroft’s in November 1951, but, for unknown reasons, the car remained unraced.
-The 2 litre ERA engine was instead removed and fitted into a lengthened Cooper T20 chassis to form the Cooper-ERA.
+‘Motor Sport’ reported seeing the car at Leacroft’s in November 1951, but, for unknown reasons, the car remained unraced.

 ERA Delage (WMG 102)